gy65896/DeepSORVF/README.md

 ```
 @article{guo2023asynchronous,
-  title={Asynchronous Trajectory Matching-Based Multimodal Maritime Data Fusion for Vessel Traffic Surveillance in Inland Waterways},
+  title={Asynchronous trajectory matching-based multimodal maritime data fusion for vessel traffic surveillance in inland waterways},
-  author={Guo, Yu and Liu, Ryan Wen and Qu, Jingxiang and Lu, Yuxu and Zhu, Fenghua, and Lv, Yisheng},
+  author={Guo, Yu and Liu, Ryan Wen and Qu, Jingxiang and Lu, Yuxu and Zhu, Fenghua and Lv, Yisheng},
   journal={IEEE Transactions on Intelligent Transportation Systems},
+  volume={24},
+  number={11},
+  pages={12779--12792},
   year={2023}
 }
 ```
 <!--
 #### The DeepSORVF is available for non-commercial research purposes only.
-When requesting the complete code, please contact us using your institutional or school email address exclusively for research purposes. (yuguo@whut.edu.cn & wenliu@whut.edu.cn)
+If you have any questions, please get in touch with me (guoyu65896@gmail.com).
 -->

 ## Reference